Fast Facts About Orlando

 Learn more: Orlando Weather

-- Orlando hosts a wealth of annual events, including seasonal and holiday celebrations.
+- Orlando hosts a wealth of annual events, including seasonal, holiday and cultural celebrations.

 - Visit Orlando’s full listing of events and free things to do in Orlando will help you easily plan your trip.